BiGCAT-UM/BLAST-OER/example.md

 ## Scoring Matrices

-When comparing two sequences, there are a very large number of possibilities to align the two, especially taking into account the possibility for inclusion of insertions and deletions.
+When comparing two sequences, there is a very large number of possibilities to align the two, especially taking into account the possibility for inclusion of insertions and deletions.
 In order to decide which of those possible alignments is the best one, we need a scoring scheme.
 Such a scoring scheme should give an individual score for each paired residue (nucleotide, or